zyestin/zyestin/README.md

 # Hi there ✋

 I'm zyestin.
-Used to be an iOSer, now an RNer for 2+ years.
+Used to be an iOSer, now an RNer since 2020.

 - 🔭 Currently working on i-hua-ben
 - 🌱 Currently learning react-native